A Conjecture of Flach and Morin: Introduction

 We thereby obtain the following crystalline realization of this exact triangle in the category of $\vp$-modules:

 Thus, in the log-smooth case, the conjecture describes the monodromy operator on the log-crystalline cohomology of $X_s$ in terms of rigid cohomology and its Poincar\'e dual.

-Since triangle (\ref{flach_morin_crystalline_realization}) no longer involves the generic fiber $X_\eta$ or the valuation ring $\O_K$, one can untwine the triangle from its original context and ask under what conditions on a $k$-scheme $X_s$ such an exact triangle exists.
-The main result of this paper is Theorem \ref{flach-morin_main_theorem}, which states that such an exact triangle exists when $X_s$ is the special fiber, not of an arithmetic family $f: X \to\op{Spec}( \O_K)$, but a geometric family $f: X \to C$ where $C$ is a curve over $k$: \begin{manualtheorem}{\ref{flach-morin_main_theorem}} Let $f: X \to C$ be a proper, flat, generically smooth morphism over $k$ of relative dimension $n$, where $C$ is a smooth curve and $X$ is smooth.
+Since the triangle (\ref{flach_morin_crystalline_realization}) no longer involves the generic fiber $X_\eta$ or the valuation ring $\O_K$, one can untwine the triangle from its original context and ask under what conditions on a $k$-scheme $X_s$ such an exact triangle exists.
+The main result of this paper is the following theorem, which states that such an exact triangle exists when $X_s$ is the special fiber, not of an arithmetic family $f: X \to\op{Spec}( \O_K)$, but a geometric family $f: X \to C$ where $C$ is a curve over $k$: \begin{theorem} Let $f: X \to C$ be a proper, flat, generically smooth morphism over $k$ of relative dimension $n$, where $C$ is a smooth curve and $X$ is smooth.
 Assume that for some $k$-rational point $s \in C$ the fiber $X_s$ is a normal crossing divisor in $X$.
-Endow $X$ with the log structure given by the divisor $X_s$ and endow $X_s$ itself with the pullback log structure.
+Endow $X$ with the log structure given by the divisor $X_s$ and endow $X_s$ itself with the pullback log-structure.
 Then there is an exact triangle